theupdateframework/taps/candidate-succinct-delegation-tap.md

 files represented by this delegation must exist on the repository, even if they do not contain any targets or delegations.
 These bin files should be uploaded before the metadata that delegates to them.
-With the addition of succinct hash bins, the delegation will contain:
+With the addition of succinct hashed bins, the delegation will contain:

 ```
 { "keys" : {